brighton-college-computing-department/login-form/README.md

 5. [Git](https://git-scm.com/)

 ## Instalation
-Read the guide below which explains how to create a flask project in pycharm, open the repository on git and run the application
+Read the guide below which explains how to create a flask project in pycharm, open the repository on git and run the application:

 [Setup Guide](./LoginFormSetupGuide.pdf)
 ## Guide
 Please find a video explainer below: